After-sales services during an asset's lifetime: collaborative planning of system upgrades: Analysis of the base case

 These sets represent the candidates for the optimal inter-upgrade times if $N \geq 1$ upgrades would be executed during the lifetime.
 The optimal policy is therefore contained in the set

 where $\mathcal{T}^0 = \emptyset$ represents the case where no upgrades are executed.

-The size of the sets~$\mathcal{T}^N$ depends on the behavior of the cycle cost function.
-When we take a closer look to our assumptions, we observe that more information can be derived on the behavior of the cycle costs.
+The size of the sets~$\mathcal{T}^N$ depends on the behavior of the cycle cost function $C(\cdot)$.
+When we take a closer look {at} our assumptions, we observe that more information can be derived on the behavior of the cycle costs.
 Recall that the cycle costs are given by~\eqref{eq:CycleCosts}, and the first derivative is thus given by

-Our assumptions state that $c_f(T) + k(T) h(T)$ is non-negative and non-decreasing in $T$, and hence this gives rise to a convex term in the cycle cost function.
-The cycle costs are thus an aggregation of a convex non-decreasing function, and a general non-decreasing function $-v(T), T\geq0$.
-Naturally, there are many settings where the salvage value also displays typical behavior, and in turn, yields a certain behavior for the cycle cost function.
-Therefore, we consider the special cases where the cycle costs are convex (Section~\ref{sec:ConvexCycleCostsBase}), concave (Section~\ref{sec:ConcaveCycleCostsBase}) or S-shaped (Section~\ref{sec:SShapeCycleCostsBase}).
-We also consider general structures for the cycle cost function for the base case in Section~\ref{sec:GeneralCycleCosts}.
+{Assumptions~\ref{ass:penalty} and \ref{ass:FailureCosts}} imply that $c_f(T) + k(T) h(T)$ is non-negative and non-decreasing in $T$, and hence this gives rise to a convex term in the cycle cost function. {This means that the cycle cost function $C(\cdot)$} is an aggregation of a convex non-decreasing function, and a general non-decreasing function $-v(T), T\geq0$.
+Naturally, the salvage value function $v(\cdot)$ can take different forms, leading to a certain behavior for the cycle cost function $C(\cdot)$.
+In our analysis, we first focus on the special cases where the cycle costs are convex (Section~\ref{sec:ConvexCycleCostsBase}), concave (Section~\ref{sec:ConcaveCycleCostsBase}) or S-shaped (Section~\ref{sec:SShapeCycleCostsBase}).
+By building on these results, we then consider a generalized structure for the cycle cost function and establish the optimal upgrade policy structure in Section~\ref{sec:GeneralCycleCosts}.